goldstrike77/ansible-role-linux-prometheus/README.md

 ## Example

 ### Hosts inventory file
-See tests/inventory for an example.
+See tests/inventory for an example, all host must belong to one child group.
+    [demo_mon]
     node01 ansible_host='192.168.1.10' prometheus_is_install='true'
     node02 ansible_host='192.168.1.11' prometheus_is_install='true'
     node03 ansible_host='192.168.1.12' prometheus_is_install='true'